 Executive producer/production manager.
-South Dakota Public Television offers a rare opportunity as executive producer/production manager of the Vermillion production center Responsibilities include developing program concepts and budgets with producers supervising individual programs/series on a daily basis and managing the production center staff and facilities as part of a statewide network with a strong commitment to local production Requires Bachelor's degree in Communication with broad-cast emphasis and four years of responsible television production experience, or an equivalent combination of education and experience.
-Successful public television experience in production supervision and management preferred Salary minimum \$21,985 annually, DOE Application deadline.
-September 16, 1988.
-Send resume (including Social Security Number) or state application form to Bureau of Personnel, 118 West Capitol.
-Pierre, SD 57501.
-Handicapped documentation or DD214 forms required for preference points.
+South Dakota Public Television offers a rare opportunity as executive producer/production manager of the Vermilion production center Responsibilities include developing program concepts and budgets with producers supervising individual programs/series on a daily basis and managing the production center staff and facilities as part of a statewide network with a strong commitment to local production Requires Bachelor's degree in Communication with broadcast emphasis and four years of responsible television production experience. or an equivalent combination of education and experience Successful public television experience in production supervision and management preferred Salary minimum \$21.985 annually.
+DOE Application deadline September 16, 1988 Send resume (including Social Security Number) or state application form to Bureau of Personnel.
+118 West Capitol.
+Pierre, SD 57501 Handicapped documentation or DD214 forms required for preference points An equal opportunity employer